Stryka2022/APH-Storage-SETUP-GUIDE/README.md

 HM-C4
 BaseBuildingPlus
 DayZ Expansion
+A6
+BUCA
 ```

 Not every dependency is mandatory for every server.
-Enable only the APH features that match your installed mod stack.

 ---

 ## Installation

-1. Add the mod to your server and client mod list.
+1. Add APH Havoc Storage to the server and client mod list.
-2. Add required dependency mods before APH Havoc Storage in the launch order.
+2. Load any required dependency mods before APH.
 3. Start the server once to generate APH config files.
 4. Stop the server.
-5. Edit the generated config files in your server profile/config folder.
+5. Edit the generated JSON files.
 6. Restart the server.
-7. Test storage, placement, locking, virtual storage, and raid behavior.
+7. Test placement, storage, locking, virtual storage, raiding, notifications, and gun-bench behavior.

 Example launch order: